 Sunrise Ranch provides meals for our conference guests and the Sunrise community.
 We purchase our chicken and pork from people we know who live in our area.
 We raise our own grassfed beef and lamb.
 We believe that freshness and personal relationships are the best quality controls we can provide.
 This system ensures that our food, from beginning to end, is honored and respected.
-Our food producers do not use hormones, antibiotics or pesticides.
 The vegetables we serve are either grown at Sunrise Ranch or purchased from small, local farms, as much as the growing season will allow.

 We use traditional wisdom in our menu planning to preserve the life force present in food.
 We use healthful foods, such as bone broth, homemade soups, legumes, leafy greens, raw vegetables, including sprouts, coconut milk, and homemade salad dressings.
 We do not use canola oil, and we limit desserts to a few times per week.
 We make most of our own bread and we make our own granola.
 Being a kitchen that serves the public, we keep the high sanitation standards of our local health department.
 We applaud the work being done by many people today to bring wholesome practices to food preparation.
 You will find this is always the case at Sunrise Ranch.